 Customized digital books are simple to create.
-Choose your favorite book creating app, such as Book Creator, iBooks Author, or Pictello.
+Choose your favorite book creating app, such as Book Creator or Pictello.
 Take a photo or grab a picture off the web.
 Add a word, sentence or paragraph.
 If desired, add a related audio clip, or add a video clip.
 You have just created a customized book!
 You can even record the child's voice as he reads the story.
 The student opens the book on his tablet using whatever accessibility features he desires.
 Need larger print?
 Invert colors?
 Screen reader?
 No problem!
 Pair a refreshable braille display and instant braille.

 Want to simply download a digital book that another educator or family member has created?
 Paths to Technology has a depository of free accessible digital books in the iBooks section.